uarslan-git/its/courses/Exam_Preparation_DM/task_folder/task_critical_thinking/task.md

 # Critical Thinking.

-The very last task in this curriculum is fairly easy: please read through the following scenario and a potential solution to it.
-Then, indicate if you agree of disagree with the aforementioned solution on the right.
+Please read through the following scenario and a potential solution to it.
+Then, indicate if you agree of disagree with different aspects of the aforementioned solution on the right.

 ## Scenario.